crisp-sh/context7-to-markdown/README.md

 # Context7 to Markdown (`c2md`)

 A blazing fast CLI tool that converts Context7 formatted llms.txt files to organized markdown documentation with automatic directory structure, multi-language support, and table of contents generation.
+Supports both local files and direct URLs from Context7.com.

 > Only caveat is Context7 does not have an open API at the moment, so you must download the raw llms.txt and you MUST add or specify the tokens query to be >= the total number of tokens.
 >